-- PI is being recorded when it has been used - The RPI log is completed with the appropriate information - Interventions are used in an appropriate manner (i.e. where non-restraints have been unsuccessful in keeping the young person safe) - To monitor the frequency of PIs; where there is an increasing trend in PI the class teacher must review the Behaviour Support Plan accordingly. - When a PI is being reviewed a Team Teach tutor/trainer must be involved as they are responsible for ensuring correct assessment of Team Teach techniques. - PI logs will be stored for a minimum of 75 years.
+- PI is being recorded when it has been used - The PI log is completed with the appropriate information - Interventions are used in an appropriate manner (i.e. where non-restraints have been unsuccessful in keeping the young person safe) - To monitor the frequency of PIs; where there is an increasing trend in PI the class teacher must review the Behaviour Support Plan accordingly.